claresudbery/Reconciliate/manual-testing.md

 (See below for what to expect from the data in each of the four modes.)

+!!
+Some of the behaviour described below will be slightly different because the test data is in 2019 and the budget functionality will change dates to the current year.
+To fix this you'll have to edit the test data to be in whatever your current year is.

 ### Bank In and Bank Out

 ActualBank.csv contains three budgeted "monthly incoming" transactions and three "monthly outgoing" transactions.
 These will all be matched exactly by transactions in the spreadsheet (Your-Spreadsheet.xlsx), in the "Budget In" and "Budget Out" worksheets.
 This means they'll pop up at the start as "automatic matches".